chadwhitacre/openpath/2024/fork/index.md

 noindex: true
 ---

-A new brand of software sharing is splitting off of Open Source in a friendly fork, along a seam present since Day Zero.
+A new brand of software sharing is separating from Open Source in a friendly fork, along a seam present since Day Zero.
 The new name is [Fair Source](https://fair.io/), and it will free up companies to share their core software products like never before.
 But first, it will cause some turbulence.